 - Making [Systems] Thinking Visible—Making our thinking visible for students helps develop shared understanding of a concept and develops critical thinking skills.
 Developing a shared understanding or “mental model” is essential when trying to design projects or address issues.
 The process can also help teachers formatively assess student understanding and uncover misunderstandings.
 Build your systems thinking skills and learn how to use Plectica software to help students make thinking visible!

-- Tools of Inquiry*—Learn about a variety of ways to engage students in real-world data collection, such as: Google My Maps; Arc GIS survey 123, Siftr, and 360 image capture.
+- Tools of Inquiry—Learn about a variety of ways to engage students in real-world data collection, such as: Google My Maps; Arc GIS survey 123, Siftr, and 360 image capture.
 Find out how to move your students from simply collecting data to storytelling with the data.
-This workshop is designed to build on “Connect, Explore, Engage in Inquiry” however there is an option to attend an additional “geo-inquiry” session for those who can only attend this day.
+This workshop is designed to build upon the “Connect, Explore, Engage in Inquiry” workshop, however there is an option to attend an additional “geo-inquiry” session for those who can only attend this day.

 - Nurturing Wonder through Play in Early Childhood— Spend the day exploring how outdoor play and nature-based learning enriches the whole child, as well as your teaching experience.
 Come dressed for the weather as we venture outdoors to explore ways to adapt lessons to incorporate play-based learning and strengthen our students’ and our own connection to nature.
 In addition to leaving the workshop with inspiration and strategies to take play-based learning outside, participants will also receive the Growing Up Wild and Getting Little Feet Wet activity guides.